 WINFAP-FEH is the tool for applying the statistical flood frequency estimation methods presented in Volume 3 of the Flood Estimation Handbook.
 This flexible package provides a range of statistical analyses, based primarily on annual maximum (AM) data, but including two applications of peaks-over-threshold (POT) data.
 It is linked to the FEH flood peak dataset, which is automatically loaded with the software, and provides utilities for implementing the methods described in Volume 3 of the FEH.
 A particular feature is the ability to undertake pooled analyses of AM data from a group of sites.
 WINFAP-FEH can also be used in a more general context, for example to fit statistical frequency distributions, make adjustments for urbanised catchments and to display results in tabular and graphical formats.

 WINFAP-FEH v3.0 was released in 2009 and offers significant advances in software functionality and ease of use over earlier versions.
-It also includes the most recent HiFlows-UK data.
+Data for use in WINFAP is provided by the National River Flow Archive.
 It is available from our agents, Wallingford HydroSolutions.

 The revitalisation of the FSR/FEH rainfall-runoff method project (2001-2005), funded through the Joint Defra/Environment Agency Flood and Coastal Erosion Risk Management R&D Programme, produced the ReFH software package and a supplementary report to the Flood Estimation Handbook.
 The supplementary report which accompanied ReFH 1 can still be downloaded: FEH Supplementary Report hi-res.pdf.